MarvinUneta/KuyaCrishLechonHouse/README.md

-# Mavi Roast Co. — React + Vite Experience
+# Kuya Cris Lechon House — React + Vite Experience

 Full-stack website for a roasted pig business that ships flexible content from a JSON-driven API to a React front of house.
 The codebase is intentionally structured with three layers so marketing changes stay easy: